Personal Injury and Wrongful Death Attorneys for Bainbridge Island and All of Kitsap County

 What are my chances of obtaining punitive damages?

 In Washington, you can only obtain punitive damages if you are also awarded ordinary compensatory damages.
 In other words, punitive damages are awarded in addition to compensatory damages – not as a substitute for them.
 To qualify, the defendant must have caused the harm complained of through illegal activity or outrageous negligence.
 An accident caused by a drunken driver is a classic example of a case that may be eligible for punitive damages.
-You will need a skilled attorney, however, because Washington courts are normally a bit reluctant to award punitive damages.
+You will need a skilled Bainbridge Island personal injury lawyer, however, because Washington courts are normally a bit reluctant to award punitive damages.

 How much can I receive for pain and suffering?